|

 waiting to

-call them sluts—most of whom are other girls.
+call them sluts — many of whom are other girls.
+You

-You want to stop college girls from hooking up while
+want to stop college girls from getting drunk before they have sex?

 ugly ones that they’re not allowed